Custom Themes: Fine-Tune Your Plot's Appearance

 👋 Welcome to theme()

-The theme() function in ggplot2 lets you control the non–data parts of a plot—things like titles, axis labels, legends, grid lines, and background.
+The theme() function lets you control the non–data parts of a ggplot — things like titles, axis labels, legend placements, grid lines, and backgrounds.

-While built-in themes give you quick presets, theme() provides full flexibility: you can adjust individual elements (like an axis label or a margin) to make your chart match your style or branding.
+While built-in themes give you quick presets,theme() provides full flexibility.
+Think of it as the fine-tuning tool for your plot’s appearance.
+You can adjust individual elements, like an axis label or the background of the panel, to make your chart match your style or branding.

 Let's start with a simple example.
-What if we want to change the plot panel background color:
+What if we want to change the panel background color?
+To do that, we address the corresponding element inside a theme() call:

 🦴 Anatomy of a Theme